bridgecrewio/checkov/README.md

 ```
 Scan result would be much user friendly.

+Alternatively, specify the repo root of the hcl files used to generate the plan file, using the `--repo-root-for-plan-enrichment` flag, to enrich the output with the appropriate file path, line numbers, and codeblock of the resource.
+An added benefit is that check suppressions will also be handled accordingly.

 ```sh
 checkov -f tf.json
 Check: CKV_AWS_21: "Ensure all data stored in the S3 bucket have versioning enabled"